Note that all times are the clock

 interim figures are often revised upwards.

-- Rainfall, evaporation and wind run are recorded by observers for
+- Rainfall, evaporation and wind run are recorded for

 the 24 hours to 9am and are available same day.